rust-tw/book-tw/src/ch11-01-writing-tests.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-03/src/lib.rs:here}}
 ```

-<span class="caption">Listing 11-3: Adding a second test that will fail because
+<span class="caption">範例 11-3: Adding a second test that will fail because
 we call the `panic!` macro</span>

 Run the tests again using `cargo test`.
 The output should look like Listing